oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ```
     ![VS Code](images/skill-sync.png)

-**Note:** *The Skills repository may be updated over time.
+**Note:** *The Skills repository is updated regularly.
 To get the latest changes, simply re-run the same command to sync it again.*

 This command installs the Oracle APEX and database-related skills needed for APEXlang workflows.